kalina-kalina/capstone_project/README.md

 ### How does the rating system work:

-Each bottle of fragrance is described of several parameters (according columns of the dataset):
+Each bottle of fragrance is described by several parameters (according columns of the dataset):
-* basic information such as: title, brand, year of (wprowadzenia na rynek)
+* basic information: title, brand, year of market launch
 * accords - main elements/ingredients of a fragrance

 > Accords for perfumes are the same as ingredients for meals, colours for paintings or notes/sounds for music.